frenchie16/frenchie16.github.io/permanents.md

 ## Registration
 To register, [send me an email](mailto:me@johnfren.ch?subject=Permanent%20Registration%3A%20Three%20Bridges%20of%20the%20Bay&body=Please%20fill%20out%20the%20following.%0A%0ALast%20name%3A%0AFirst%20name%3A%0AStreet%20address%3A%0ACity%3A%0AState%3A%0AZIP%3A%0ATelephone%3A%0ARUSA%20number%20(you%20must%20be%20a%20current%20member%20of%20RUSA)%3A%0ADate%20of%20ride%3A%0AStart%20time%3A).
 (That link will open your email client with a form for you to fill in and click "send".)
-You must also print, fill in, and sign (in pen) [this waiver](https://rusa.org/pages/permanent-waiver), and mail it to me.
+You must also print, fill in, and sign (in pen) [this waiver](https://rusa.org/pages/permanent-waiver), and send me a scan or photo.
-I will not accept electronic waivers at this time.
-I will provide my mailing address by email after you register.
 There are no registration fees.